yosemiteproject/Tutorial-FHIR-RDF-as-a-Bridge/README.md

 and restart Protege.  <br />
 ![Reasoner menu](images/reasoner-menu.png)

+<i>NOTE 25-11-2019: A user has reported: "The default preferences in Protégé d't display inferred instances, so you might want to add a note to change that after installing or users will never see classified instances."</i>

 4. Open [fullreport.ofn](fullreport.ofn): File-->Open.
 This OWL file references a sample FHIR/RDF patient data record (f201.ttl) that we will identify as a cancer diagnosis, using the FaCT++ reasoner.
 It also references the various FHIR and SNOMED-CT ontology pieces that enable the reasoner to reach this conclusion.
 If needed, resolve missing imports using these local files:
    ```
    snomed_cancer_subset.ttl